ayhangenc/SecurXFer/README.md

 baby steps:

-1. Parameter parsing -kind of OK
+1. Parameter parsing -from CLI  -> OK

-2. Message load (from file/command line parameter/typing etc) - kb input for start
+2. Message load (from file/command line parameter/typing etc) - from CLI and KB typing OK, load from file is possible but not implemented -> OK

-3. Encryption - optional -aes 256 trials...
+3. Encryption - optional -aes 256 trials... -> OK

-4. Header (Lenght of msg, encryption status, checksum)
+4. Header (Lenght of msg, encryption status, checksum) -> OK

-5. Transmit (TCP/UDP)
+5. Transmit (TCP/UDP) TCP for start, would add UDP in future, should work on fragmented transfer for large chunks... -> OK

-6. Receive
+6. Receive -> OK

-7. Header processing
+7. Header processing -> OK

-8. Decryption
+8. Decryption -> OK

-9. Delivery (to screen/file etc)
+9. Delivery (to screen/file etc) to screen for the moment, file is possible but not implemented -> OK

+Additional notes:

+* Consider sending large chunks in fregments... good homework :)
+* Add an HTML interface as UI for the next release
+* Public/Private Key approach for encryption, homework for encryption :)
+(Sept.
+21, 2022 first release)